kasslent/clc-digital-skills/_lessons/module-5.2.md

   <input type="submit" value="Send (input tag)">
 </div>

+Read more about [the differences between a button and an input](https://css-tricks.com/use-button-element/) for submit buttons.

 A complete form will require a few more attributes, but let's take a look at how the different inputs will display by default based on the specific `type` value: